 Place the squash halves cut-side-up in a roasting pan (I used a jelly roll pan).

-Drizzle top side of squash with olive oil.
+Drizzle top side of your squash with olive oil.
 Use a pastry brush to evenly coat the entire surface.
 Sprinkle with salt and pepper.

 Bake for approximately 45-60 minutes or until tops are nice and golden brown and the squash flesh is soft and cooked through.
-It is better to slightly overcook your acorn squash than undercook it, so if you are unsure if it's cooked, add more time.
+It is better to slightly overcook your squash than undercook it, so if you are unsure if it's cooked, add more time.
 When done, remove from the oven and allow time to cool before serving.